kalikaneko/livekit-django-api/README.md

-# django-livekit
+# django-livekit-api

-`livekit` is a Django app to manage livekit conference rooms.
+`livekitapi` is a Django app to manage livekit conference rooms.

 Detailed documentation is in the "docs" directory.